dolcy/green-career-guide/README.md

 # Green Career Guide

 ## Overview of available green jobs and opportunities.
+Please visit https://greencareerguide.org for more info.

+License is MIT.